Moh Maya Money

 The film's production began at the NFDC Film Bazaar in 2015 where it was a Film Bazaar Recommends project.

-The film premiered at the New York Indian Film Festival, and has also played at the London Indian Film Festival, Silk Screen Festival at Pittsburgh and the Chicago South Asian Film Festival where it was selected in competition and as the Centerpiece film.
-The film released in India on 25 November 2016.
+The film premiered at the New York Indian Film Festival, and has also played at the London Indian Film Festival, the Silk Screen Festival in Pittsburgh and the Chicago South Asian Film Festival, where it was selected in competition and as the Centerpiece film.
+The film was released in India on 25 November 2016.

 Synopsis

 Aman (Ranvir Shorey) and Divya (Neha Dhupia) are a married couple leading a middle-class life in Delhi.
 Aman works for a real estate company while Divya works in a media company.
 Aman is fed up of being middle-class and wants to become rich and live in luxury.
 Therefore, he often cheats his company to make quick money.
 In one such deal, he borrows money from Raghuveer (Devendra Chowhan) and invests that money to book a plot of land to build a home for himself and Divya, but his boss (Sandeep Narula) gets to know of Aman cheating the company and sacks him from the job.

 Divya goes to a party held by her media company and is told that she is a part of the group set to go to Hong Kong.

 Divya discovers she is pregnant and calls her friend, Diksha, telling her that Aman will make her keep the baby and that she doesn't want it at all, and so she decides to get an abortion in secret.
 Aman then shows Divya the plot of land he has booked, but he does not reveal anything about the loss of job to her.
 Aman asks for his money back from who he bought it from but is refused, getting him in a fix.
 Raghuveer threatens Aman and even has him beaten up by his goons when he doesn’t return the money on the promised date and lets him have two more days.
 Divya finds out about it after seeing him at the hospital after her abortion.